ps-lo/InfoSec-and-Tech-Black-Friday/README.md

 # InfoSec Black Friday Deals 2025 Edition
 I went looking for the list I normally use and it doesn't seem to be updated so I'm taking a crack at putting an Infoec Black Friday List together.
 I'll try to make sure the deals aren't garbage and de-shittify the list where possible.

+I'm definitely not the first (and hopefully not the worst) to put this sort of list together.
 Inspired by:
 https://github.com/0x90n/InfoSec-Black-Friday
 https://github.com/CriimBow/InfoSec-Black-Friday

 This is my first time putting a list like this together.
 Even if something gets on here, do your due dilligence to ensure that you aren't getting screwed out of your hard earned money.
 DO YOUR OWN RESEARCH!!!
+Also, while investing in yourself is important, don't spend money you don't have!

  - Deals are publically announced
  - No tracking/affiliate links. (this isn't monetized)